Islay Accommodation

 Tarbet House B&B

 This accommodation on Islay takes full advantage of its position in Bowmore.
 The town overlooks Loch Indaal and is also home to the Bowmore whisky distillery.
-Its position on a map reveals you can follow the road around to the north side of the loch for a different view, too.
+Its position on a map reveals you can follow the road around to the north side of the loch for magnificent views, too.

 You’ve also got the advantage of being a short walk from Bowmore, the main village on Islay.
 This gives you easy access to everything you might need during your stay in this charming accommodation option.